childrenbookforall/website/src/activities/oct-readings.md

 **12 October 2025**
 11:00 am - 1:00 pm

-*What Feelings Do When No One's Looking* - an Inside Out journey of our feelings to celebrate Mental Health Awareness Day.
+*Co-creating a children's book on feelings*- an Inside Out journey of our feelings to celebrate Mental Health Awareness Day.

 The reading is facilitated by two therapists Vani S and Shalini Rao - both champions of Mental Health.